the-kashish-goyal/book_management_system/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Program runs entirely on loalhost so for running the project please first clone the project on your system.
+### Program runs entirely on localhost so for running the project please first clone the project on your system.

 ## Available Scripts